-Class of Admission on Form I-130 (Part 2, Item 40.a.) describes the visa category that was used to admit an immigrant into the U.S. as a permanent resident or conditional permanent resident.
+Class of Admission on Form I-130 (Part 2, Item 40.a.) describes the visa category that was used to admit an immigrant into the United States as a permanent resident or conditional permanent resident.

 Where to Find Class of Admission